ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 The `if` statement guards against applying the polyfill definition in ES6 browsers where it will already exist.
 If it's not already present, we define `Number.isNaN(..)`.

-**Note:** The check we do here takes advantage of a quirk with `NaN` values, which is that they're the only value in the whole language that is not equal to itself.
+**Remarque :** The check we do here takes advantage of a quirk with `NaN` values, which is that they're the only value in the whole language that is not equal to itself.
 So the `NaN` value is the only one that would make `x !== x` be `true`.

 Not all new features are fully polyfillable.
 Sometimes most of the behavior can be polyfilled, but there are still small deviations.
 You should be really, really careful in implementing a polyfill yourself, to make sure you are adhering to the specification as strictly as possible.